volcanicpixels/Lava/readme.txt

-Lava is a fromaework for creating WordPress plugins
+Lava is a framework for creating WordPress plugins